-Change in the season can trigger depression and mood swings in our elderly.
+Changes in the season can trigger depression and mood swings in our elderly.
 While many of us can adjust to seasonal changes, our elderly often find it difficult to remain active and cheerful.
-Often described as seasonal affective disorder, winter depression can take a toll on our elderly’s health.
+Often described as a seasonal affective disorder, winter depression can affect our elderly’s health.

-Winter months may seem to be gloomy and can dampen the spirits of our elderly parents.
-If you notice that your parents become gloomy and are unable to perform their daily tasks by themselves, but however they seem to become their usual self during other seasons, indicates that they may be suffering from the seasonal affective disorder.
-We may often tend to ignore the symptoms of winter depression, but seeking treatment at the right time, can prevent the condition from getting worse.
+Winter months may seem gloomy and can dampen the spirits of our elderly parents.
+If you notice that your parents become gloomy and cannot perform their daily tasks by themselves, but, they seem to become their usual selves during other seasons, it indicates that they may suffer from seasonal affective disorder.
+Unfortunately, we may often tend to ignore the symptoms of winter depression, but seeking treatment at the right time, can prevent the condition from worsening.

 Causes of winter depression

-While seasonal affective disorder, can occur in any season, the winter season is the one that affects the elderly the most.
-The exact cause of winter depression is not known, but it is believed that less sunlight can be the major contributing factor.
-It is thought that cloudy, short days and continuous rainfall or snowfall, can significantly interfere with the body’s circadian rhythm.
+While the seasonal affective disorder can occur in any season, the winter season is the one that affects the elderly the most.
+The exact cause of winter depression is not known, but it is believed that less sunlight can be a significant contributing factor.
+In addition, it is thought that cloudy, short days and continuous rainfall or snowfall can significantly interfere with the body’s circadian rhythm.
 Moreover, such changes can also significantly alter the body’s serotonin levels.
-Serotonin is basically a brain hormone, which affects our mood.
-A deficiency in this hormone can significantly affect the sleep as well as the appetite of our elderly.
+Serotonin is a brain hormone that affects our mood.
+A deficiency in this hormone can greatly affect the sleep and appetite of our elderly.

-In addition, it is also believed that the production of melatonin speeds up when the days are short and there is little to no sunlight.
-Our brain produces melatonin, during the night hours, to enable us to seep properly throughout the night.
-When there is sunlight during the daytime, the brain stops the productions of melatonin, which helps in keeping us alert.
+In addition, it is also believed that melatonin production speeds up when the days are short and there is little to no sunlight.
+This is because our brain produces melatonin during the night hours to enable us to sleep correctly.
+When there is sunlight during the daytime, the brain stops the production of melatonin, which helps keep us alert.
 However, during the winter season, when the days are short and dark, there is excessive production of melatonin, causing our elderly to feel sleepy and gloomy throughout the day.

 Symptoms of winter depression

-In order to initiate treatment at the right time, it is extremely important to recognize the signs and symptoms of winter depression.
+It is essential to recognize the signs and symptoms of winter depression to initiate treatment at the right time.
 The following are the symptoms of winter depression: